Nigeria's shrinking civic space sparks activists' concerns - Businessday NG

 Shonibare noted that Nigeria has witnessed an alarming erosion of civic freedoms.

 “Legislative restrictions, digital surveillance, and brutal crackdowns have combined to shrink the space for dissent and advocacy.
-Restrictive laws have been introduced and weaponised to stifle dissent.”
+Restrictive laws have been introduced and weaponized to stifle dissent,” she said.

+Such bills, she said, include the NGO Regulation Bill, which seeks to place civil society organisations under stringent government control, effectively curtailing their independence.

 “The violent suppression of protests is perhaps the clearest manifestation of Nigeria’s shrinking civic space,” she noted.

-“These incidents reflect a pattern of state overreach that undermines the fundamental right

-to protest.
-In 2012, Nigerians mobilized en masse against the removal of fuel subsidies.
-The protests were a watershed moment in Nigerian activism, forcing the government to reverse its decision and highlighting the power of unified dissent.

-“The right to protest and freedom of expression are foundational to any democracy, serving as essential tools for societal change, justice, and accountability,” she noted.
+“The right to protest and freedom of expression are foundational to any democracy, serving as essential tools for societal change, justice, and accountability,” she further said

-In her recommendations for advancing human rights advocacy she listed, among others, strengthening of the legal
+In her recommendations for advancing human rights advocacy, she listed strengthening legal

-protections for civic freedoms, focusing on repealing or amending repressive laws that have been used to curtail dissent, such as the Cybercrimes (Prohibition, Prevention, etc.) Act and fostering of collaboration among activists, NGOs, media organisations and international partners to amplify the impact of advocacy efforts.
+protections for civic freedoms, focus on repealing or amending repressive laws that have been used to curtail dissent such as the Cybercrimes (Prohibition, Prevention, etc.) Act and fostering collaboration among activists, NGOs, media organisations, and international partners for amplifying the impact of advocacy efforts.

-“Additionally, supporting judicial independence, promoting digital resilience, decentralised platforms, such as peer-to-peer networks and
+“Additionally, supporting judicial independence, promoting digital resilience, decentralized platforms, such as peer-to-peer networks and

 blockchain-based communication tools, marginalization of state-controlled companies,” she said

-In her remarks, Barbara Magaji, programme manager, Amnesty International, said Amnesty International is an organisation of “human rights made up of over 10 million people globally and located in over 135 countries, including Nigeria.
+In her remarks, Barbara Magaji, programme manager, Amnesty International, said Amnesty International is an organisation of human rights made up of over 10 million people globally and located in over 135 countries, and Nigeria happens to be one.

 Join BusinessDay whatsapp Channel, to stay up to dateOpen In Whatsapp